France defies critics with foreign investment paradox

 "France's attractiveness as a site for some industrial jobs and plants does not make up for its long-term unattractiveness due to price competitiveness," he added.

-Labor costs have been rising more quickly than in Germany over the last decade, gradually making it more expensive to produce in France, helping push it from second to third place behind Britain and Germany in Ernst and Young's survey of attractiveness for foreign firms to do business.
+Labour costs have been rising more quickly than in Germany over the last decade, gradually making it more expensive to produce in France, helping push it from second to third place behind Britain and Germany in Ernst and Young's survey of attractiveness for foreign firms to do business.

 And 9.9 billion of the 29.5 billion euros invested in France last year went into real estate and mergers and acquisitions, while investment in greenfield projects, at 2.2 billion euros, was the lowest since 2003, according to Bank of France figures.